Analytic Approach for Computation of Topological Number of Integrable Vortex on Torus: Conclusion and discussions

 \section{Conclusion and discussions}

-In this paper, we have considered the aspects of the Jackiw-Pi vortices on a torus and, in particular, developed an analytical calculation method to determine the vortex number.
+In this paper, we have considered the aspects of the Jackiw-Pi vortices on a torus and, in particular, examined an analytical calculation method to determine the vortex number in detail.
 The Jackiw-Pi equation can be derived from the Abelian Higgs model on $\mathbb{R}^2$ with critical coupling constants, which is also one of the integrable vortex equations proposed by \cite{Manton:2016waw}.
 The equation can also be regarded as the ``(anti-)self-dual" equation to the Chern-Simons-Higgs theory in $2+1$ dimensions.
 A meromorphic function characterizes the vortex solution to the Jackiw-Pi equation, and the first Chern number of the gauge field is interpreted as the vortex number.
 If one chooses an elliptic function as the meromorphic function then the Jackiw-Pi vortex can be thought of as defined on a torus.
-To determine analytically the value of the vortex number, we propose a calculation method using the expansion of the Higgs field around its zeroes.
+To determine the vortex number analytically, we employed a calculation method using the expansion of the Higgs field around its zeroes.
 We advocate that the continuity of the Higgs fields is crucially important for determining the vortex number on a torus.
-The continuity strongly restricts the fundamental domain of the vortices, as shown in this paper.
+The continuity strongly restricts the fundamental domain of the vortices.

-In the case of a vortex on a plane, the vortex number is equivalent to the degree of mapping, namely the order of zeroes \cite{Horvathy:1998pe}, but whether such interpretation applies to the vortex on a torus has not been clear.
-In this paper, we have shown that the vortex number is given as the sum of the degree of zeroes just as in the planar case even on a torus through the analytical calculation method.
+We have shown that the vortex number of the Jackiw-Pi vortex on a torus is given in terms of the doubly-periodic function $f(z)$.

+Namely, the degree $n$ zeroes of $f'(z)$ give a vortex number $n$, while the degree $n$ poles of $f$ give $n-1$, as shown in \eqref{eq:vortex_number_from_n_zeros} and \eqref{eq:vortex number from n-th pole}, respectively.
 It will provide a general procedure for computing the vortex number on a compact surface.